Jascha Richter: Early life

 Jascha Richter was born on 24 June 1963 in Concord, New Hampshire, before his family decided to move back to Denmark, where they settled in Aarhus.
 He holds both Danish and American citizenship.
 As a child, Richter started playing the flute and cello and then the piano.
 He was raised with classical music; however, in his early teenage years he started to play and compose pop music.
 Growing up, he listened to Elton John, Supertramp and Bee Gees among others.
+He is of German and Danish ancestry.

 Career

-Richter is known as the brain behind the Danish soft rock band Michael Learns to Rock, who have enjoyed success since the early 1990s, particularly in Asia.
+Richter is known as the main brain behind the Danish soft rock band Michael Learns to Rock, who have enjoyed success since the early 1990s, particularly in Southeast Asia and China.
 They scored number one chart hits in Norway and Denmark with "The Actor" and "That's Why (You Go Away)", respectively.

 Richter has also released two solo albums; Planet Blue in 2002 and Where I Belong in 2006.
 An extended play titled Dannevang was released in 2021.